-Credits.
-Captions advertise various businesses throughout the following routines.
-A band of gypsies sing to the backing of folk musicians on stage.
-Two women dance a jazz dance in a mock spotlight.
+Captions advertise various businesses superimposed onto the following performance routines: A band of 'Romany gypsies' sing to the backing of musicians on stage.
+Two women perform a jazz dance.
 Two men tapdance to a big band.
-Then a line of chorus girls tapdance to back a black female jazz singer; they are joined by a blacked up man.
+A line of chorus girls tapdance to back a black female jazz singer; they are joined by a man performing in 'black face'.

 Questions & Activities

-- Do you think the people in this film lived in Alloa?
+- Do you think the people performing in this film lived in Alloa?

 - Why would this advert be considered successful at the time?